a5221985/tutorials/Java/java_servlet_technology.md

 	1. One web component do preliminary processing of request
 	2. Another component generate response
 2. Example: We want to partially process a request and then transfer to another component (depending on nature of request)
+3. To transfer control to another web component, invoke `forward` of `RequestDispatcher`
+	1. Request URL is set to the path of forwarded page
+	2. Original URI and it's parts are saved as following request attributes:

+			javax.servlet.forward.request_uri
+			javax.servlet.forward.context_path
+			javax.servlet.forward.servlet_path
+			javax.servlet.forward.path_info
+			javax.servlet.forward.query_string

+		1. `forward` method should be used to given another resource responsibility for replying to user

 ## Accessing the Web Context ##
 ## Maintaining Client State ##